-Has it been a few years since your last avalanche course?
-If so, it might be a good time to refresh your avalanche rescue skills.
-This program is designed for graduates of an AIARE Level 1 course who want to ensure that the rescue skills learned on their course are still fresh in their minds.
+Rescue skills are perishable, and like first aid skills, they should be refreshed every few years.
+This program is designed for graduates of an AIARE Level 1 course who want to ensure that the rescue skills learned during their course are still fresh in their minds.
+The rescue refresher is also a prerequisite to an AIARE Level 2 course.
 The day will be spent in the field covering safe travel techniques, strategic shoveling, probing and running through beacon drills as well as full rescue scenarios.

 - Minimum of 2 people